apache/flink/docs/dev/table/hive/index.md

 ## Supported Hive Version's

-Flink supports Hive `2.3.4` and `1.2.1` and relies on Hive's compatibility guarantee's for other versions.
+Flink supports Hive `2.3.4` and `1.2.1` and relies on Hive's compatibility guarantee's for other minor versions.

 If you use a different minor Hive version such as `1.2.2` or `2.3.1`, it should also be ok to chose the closest version `1.2.1` (for `1.2.2`) or `2.3.4` (for `2.3.1`) to workaround.